 Undergraduate Resources

-Note: Starting Fall 2023, students in Biochemistry will choose one of three focus options: Research & Biotechnology; Pre-Medicine; or Biophysics.
+Note: Starting Fall 2023, students in Biochemistry will choose one of three specializations: Research & Biotechnology; Pre-Medicine; or Biophysics.
 Thus, all of the information below may not apply to students entering before Fall 2023.
 Please contact your Advisor, Faculty Mentor, or the BBMB Undergraduate Program Coordinator if you have questions about your program of study.

 People